William John Bankes: Exile and death

-Bankes was exiled from his home in England in 1841 due to homosexual activity which led him to flee, thus becoming an outlaw, seeking refuge after being caught in compromising circumstances with a guardsman in Green Park in London.
+In 1841 Bankes left England, effectively exiled, after being legally declared an outlaw as a result of his failure to appear for a trial for homosexual activity.
+He sought refuge after being caught in compromising circumstances with a guardsman in Green Park in London.
+He was arrested and then released on bail, enabling him to flee.
 At the time, sodomy was a grave crime in England and carried with it the death penalty – the last executions in England for sodomy had occurred only six years earlier, in 1835.
-To avoid seizure of his house by the crown, he signed Kingston Lacy over to his brother.
+To avoid seizure of his house by the crown, he signed Kingston Lacy over to his brother, George Bankes.
+He settled as an exile in Venice.

 Even though he was unable to return to Kingston Lacy, he continued to collect from abroad, sending his collections to be displayed in his beloved home.
+One of his commissions for Kingston Lacy in 1853 was a set of 16 bronze tortoises from the sculptor Carlo Marochetti as supporters for four decorative marble urns; their design was based on one of Bankes' pet tortoises.
+Four were stolen in 1992, but returned to the house in 2021.

 He is believed to have secretly visited Kingston Lacy to admire his home and collections before his death in Venice.
 He was buried in the family vault in Wimborne Minster.

+In 2017, the National Trust celebrated Bankes with an exhibition at Kingston Lacy, following the 50th anniversary of the passing of the Sexual Offences Act 1967.